 You can search for SVG within the WordPress Admin area -> Plugins -> Add New and click on the Install & Activate buttons to get started.

 Once you have installed the plugin, you should see a new menu item under the Settings left sidebar menu called SVG Support.

-Once ready, click on the blue Save Changes button and you should be able to upload SVG graphics through your media manager, as if you was uploading a traditional JPG image.
+Once ready, click on the blue Save Changes button and you should be able to upload SVG graphics through your media manager as if you were uploading a traditional image file format.

 If you found this article helpful then you will love our support!
 Get blazing fast Shared Hosting and experience the HostDash difference today!Check out our web hosting plans today.